Learning Coming Alive

 Students doing a DiG at Woodcrest State College, Australia

-Imagine… a group of disengaged middle school students becoming curious and engaged about the Bill of Rights, actively working both within and beyond class time to make relevant connections between their course content and lives.
-Imagine the joy as they become intrinsically motivated to deepen understanding, and then communicate the powerful stories of their discoveries with their learning community…and then imagine them asking their teacher to let them do it again!
+Imagine disengaged middle schoolers becoming curious and engaged about the Bill of Rights, actively working within and beyond class time to make connections between the course content and their own lives.

 Students doing a DiG at Westerville City School District, USA